griptape-ai/griptape-docs/docs/griptape-framework/structures/events.md

 ## Overview

-Griptape Event Listeners can be used to listen for events during a structure's execution.
+You can use [EventListener](../../reference/griptape/events/event_listener.md)s to listen for events during a Structure's execution.

 ## Specific Event Types